fasiha/memory_game2/README.md

 # Memory game

 This Memory Card game was build with React.
 If you click on the card in the navigation bar, the application design will change a little.
+You can play the game here. https://satoshi-sh.github.io/memory_game2/

 ## Credit